OpenMDAO/OpenMDAO-Framework/docs/documenting/sphinx.rst

  label names must be unique.

- For example, if you are in the *Developer's Guide* and want to refer the user to the tutorial problem overview in the *User Guide*, you would type something like the following in the source file:
+ For example, if you are in the *Developer's Guide* and want to refer the user to the problem overview in the more complex tutorial, you would type something like the following in the source file:

  ::

-   Please see the tutorial problem, specifically the :ref:`Problem-Overview`.
+   Please see the more complex tutorial problem, specifically the :ref:`Problem-Overview`.

- In the *User Guide* you would place the label before the section title, as follows:
+ In the more complex tutorial you would place the label before the section title, as follows:

  ::